ryanaukes/FreeDeck-5x3-PCB/README.md

 - SPI-SDcard Reader

 The firmware and configurator are developed by Koriwi / FreeYourStream UG (https://github.com/FreeYourStream) and can be found here:
-- Firmware: https://github.com/FreeYourStream/freedeck-ino (my modified firmware with the correct pins will be uploaded to a separe github repository soon!)
+- Firmware: https://github.com/FreeYourStream/freedeck-ino (my modified firmware with the correct pins will be uploaded to a separate github repository soon!)
 - Configurator: https://github.com/FreeYourStream/freedeck-configurator

 If you have any questions, feedback or ideas for improvement, please let me know!